sudheerapte/popcornserver/doc/README.md

 to carry these transactions as payloads.
 Here we describe how the SSE protocol is used to wrap these transactions.

-### Apps: Persistently-connected vs. Drive-by
+### Apps: Persistently-connected vs. One-shot

 Apps can decide to connect to Popcorn in one of two ways: either they can keep the TCP or UNIX-domain socket open and continue to send and receive transactions, or they can open a new socket every time, send a transaction, and close the socket.
-We call the former type of apps "persistently-connected" apps, and the latter type "drive-by" apps.
+We call the former type of apps "persistently-connected" apps, and the latter type "one-shot" apps.

 The SSE event type to be used depends on how the app connects to
-Popcorn: persistently connected, or drive-by.
+Popcorn: persistently connected, or one-shot.

 ### Persistently-connected app